Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Experiments

-In this section, we start by outlining the implementation details for training and explaining the reported evaluation metrics.
-Subsequently, we compare our method with recent video-based and event-based human pose estimation approaches in Sec.~\ref{sec:compare-prior-works}, emphasizing the competence of event signals for human pose tracking.
-We also compare our SNN model with three popular ANN models in Sec.~\ref{sec:compare-anns}, illustrating the efficiency and effectiveness of our SNN-based approach.
-Moreover, we contrast our approach with five recently proposed SNN models in Sec.~\ref{sec:compare-snn}, showcasing the superiority of our proposed Spiking Spatiotemporal Transformer for bi-directional temporal information fusion in human pose tracking.

-\textbf{Implementation Details.} For a fair comparison with prior works~\cite{xu2020eventcap,zou2021eventhpe}, we follow the train and test set split for the MMHPSD dataset from~\cite{zou2021eventhpe}, where subject 1, 2 and 7 are designated for testing and the remaining 12 subjects for training.
-We present the results of model trained with $T=8$ time steps and $T=64$ time steps.
-For event stream preprocessing, we convert each event packet into a voxel grid of size $256\times 256\times 4$.
-Empirically, we find that $C=4$ is the best choice, as higher values do not show performance improvements in the ablation study.
-To fairly compare with other baselines in terms of the number of parameters, we use SEW-ResNet50~\cite{fang2021deep} as the backbone and configure the Spiking Spatiotemporal Transformer with 1024 hidden dimension, 1 attention head and 2 layers, resulting in 47.7M parameters.
+\textbf{Implementation Details.} For a fair comparison with prior works~\cite{xu2020eventcap,zou2021eventhpe}, we follow the train and test set split for MMHPSD dataset from~\cite{zou2021eventhpe}.
+We present the results of model trained with $T=8$ and $T=64$ time steps, which stands for 2 and 8 seconds of input event stream respectively.
+For event stream preprocessing, we convert events into $T$ voxel grids of size $256\times 256\times 4$.
+Empirically, we find that $4$ is the best choice, as higher values do not show performance improvements.
+We use parametric LIF neuron with soft reset and retain the backpropagation of reset path in SNNs, where SpikingJelly~\cite{SpikingJelly} is used to implement the model.
+To fairly compare with other baselines in terms of the number of parameters, we use SEW-ResNet50~\cite{fang2021deep} as the backbone and configure the Spiking Spatiotemporal Transformer with hidden dimension $C_k$ set to be 1024, along with 1 attention head and 2 layers, resulting in 47.7M parameters.